 Their website calls this place the ‘best bookshop in town’ – I assume this is tongue-in-cheek as it’s the only one and, unless you count WH Smiths or charity shops, is likely to be the only one in town unless it shuts down.

 And they have events here too in the form of book signings and readings.
-I remember fellow South African Bruce Grobelaar being here to promote his book.
-In face he should come back but not even he could ‘save’ this cafe from mediocrity.
+I remember fellow African Bruce Grobelaar being here to promote his book.
+In fact he should come back but not even he could ‘save’ this cafe from mediocrity.
 Get it?
 Oh suit yourself.